bcantoni/imagelinks/SPEC.md

 A set of test images are included under ./test/images.

-The project tests should include a test against these images to detect URLs and Text.
+The project tests should include unit testing against these images to ensure that the image processing path can properly detect URLs and Text.

 The expected values for each image are documented below.